Felixmil/RIVD/README.md

 The goal of RIVD is to deliver **simple tools** and **adapted outputs** for *in vitro diagnostic* (IVD) assays performances assessment.
 The results can be used in early development phase, or *hopefully* for building a validation report in compliance with regulatory frameworks.
-The package is built according to the recommendations formulated in the **CLSI guidelines**.
+The package is intended to follow the recommendations formulated in the **[CLSI guidelines](https://clsi.org)**.